spacemeshos/docs/docs/experimental/node-split.md

 flags when running your smeshing-service.

 `--node-service-address` is an url to the node-service api endpoint on *any* synced node in the given network.
 `--proxy-api-v2-address` is an url to the v2 api endpoint on *any* synced node in the given network.
+It's needed by integrations to query the node-service api directly via the smeshing-service.
+Smeshing-service then acts like a middle man and relays the requests to the node-service api endpoint.

 This service is provided without any warranty or support other than community support.
 Please use it at your own risk.